cas2931/Corona-Chill-Project1/corona & chill.md

-Cornona & Chill User Story
+Corona & Chill

+USER STORY

 AS A

-I WANT

-SO
+I WANT to receive movie recommendations based upon my tastes and interests via criteria set by myself

+SO that I may binge watch my way through a potential apocalypse.

+ACCEPTANCE CRITERIA